lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/TMA/OSS-Fails-to-Turn-On.rst

 ..
 Please provide screenshots of the software status or relevant display windows to confirm.
 ..
 Do not include actions in this section.
 Any action by the user should be included in the end of the Procedure section below.
 For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
 Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

-- The system should be now ready to Turn On the OSS again.
+- The system should be now ready to turn On the OSS again.